ISZ-Hacker-Group/Wobbly-Tooth-Save-Manager/README.md

 Like normal.
 This application has to be inside the "Downloads" folder on the C:\ Disk.

+*This Version of the Save Manager, marks the first time Quick Backups/Imports are a thing!*

 *Known Bug: The Save Manager (the original version) cannot write while previous Backup files are inside the folder.
 Until this gets fixed I suggest making sub-folders for each backup inside of the "Backup-Saves" folder.*